 - External Newsletter or Magazine — A regularly produced newsletter or magazine distributed to residents, businesses, or other groups of external customers (submit two different issues).

-- Report — A printed material used as an official year-end summary for the governing body including, but not limited to, annual reports, water quality reports, and economic development reports.
+- Report — An official year-end summary for the governing body including, but not limited to, annual reports, water quality reports, and economic development reports.

 - Flyers, posters — A single sheet printed material.

-- Special Publication — A printed material not fitting into other categories including, but not limited to, brochures, recreation catalogs, and guides.
+- Special Publication — A publication not fitting into other categories including, but not limited to, brochures, recreation catalogs, and guides.

 Please note: A video should be entered in ONE category deemed as the best fit by the municipality using the descriptions below.
 The same video cannot be entered in multiple video categories, except Best Use of Humor.

-- Public Service Announcement (Marketing) — A public service announcement of any length that is an original program and used to market or promote an event, program (Examples: marketing campaign, beautification program, 4th of July Celebration, Founder’s Celebration).
+- Public Service Announcement (Marketing) — A public service announcement of any length that is an original program and used to market or promote an event or program (Examples: marketing campaign, beautification program, 4th of July Celebration).

-- Regular or Recurring Program — A locally produced program broadcast according to a repeating schedule on a government cable channel.
+- Regular or Recurring Program — A locally produced program broadcast according to a repeating schedule.
 To be considered for this category, a program must have at least four (4) episodes a year.
 The entry should include two episodes.